 IV.C.1.
-The curriculum must be structured to optimize post-doctoral fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core)
+The curriculum must be structured to optimize post-doctoral fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical

 Background and Intent: In some specialties, frequent rotational transitions, inadequate continuity of faculty member supervision, and dispersed patient care locations within the hospital or medical system, have adversely affected optimal post-doctoral fellow education and effective team-based care.
 The need for collaborative patient care continuity varies from specialty to specialty and by clinical situation, and may be addressed by the individual Review Committee.